Minor2CCh/EternalStarlightDelight/README.md

 ・Some mobs in Eternal Starlight grant a drop bonus when defeated with a knife.<br>
 ・Can plant Pungency Fruit in Rich Soil Farmland (Fabric)<br>
 ・The effects of some Farmer's Delight seeds will be changed in Seeds Launcher.<br>
+・The stack limit for Eternal Starlight's stew-type items will be 16.